 Pre-application community consultation

 Early summer 2025We will carry out consultation with the community, providing an opportunity for local people and representatives to help shape the emerging plans.
-If you would like to be notified of the start of consultation, please opt-in to email updates.

 Outline planning application